 - Endangering others, such as driving drunk with children in the vehicle

-- Failing to remember behavior, especially negative behavior, such as verbal or physical abuse of family members
+- Failing to remember behavior, especially negative behavior, such as verbal or physical abuse of family members1

-- If the substance abuser is likely to deny, minimize or rationalize the problem and erupt in anger to defend that position
+- Is likely to deny, minimize or rationalize the problem and erupt in anger to defend that position

 - Has been suicidal recently or in the past

-- If using mood-altering substance(s) to the volatility point
+- Is using mood-altering substance(s) to the volatility point4